Nfargette/velocirap_public/README.md

 tb = datetime(2022, 3, 1, 2, ) #begining
 te = datetime(2022, 3, 1, 3, ) #end

-#frame of projection, should be 'etp', 'rtn' or 'b'
+#frame of projection, should be 'etp', 'vtp', 'rtn' or 'b'
 frame = 'rtn'
 ```
 Output of the codes will be saved in the default configuration :